-Skybus is targeting the development of large eVTOL (electric Verticle Take Off and Landing) vehicle capable of transporting 20-50 passengers.
+Skybus is targeting the development of a large eVTOL (electric Verticle Take Off and Landing) vehicle capable of transporting 20-50 passengers.
 The aim of this is to stop congestion with on the ground transport vehicles such as cars, trains and buses, with reduced travel time at affordable fares.
 Partners on this branch include Swanson Aviation Consultancy, Pascall+Watson and the Connected Places Catapult.

 Safe Flight will look at how to safely integrate unmanned and autonomous aircraft into existing air space.
-The project will aim to implement a range of cutting-edge technologies in real world case demonstrations, with Bath University, 3UG Autonomous Systems and Callen Lenz also on board.
+The project will aim to implement a range of cutting-edge technologies in real-world case demonstrations, with Bath University, 3UG Autonomous Systems and Callen Lenz also on board.

-Finally, NAPKIN will primarily focus on the potential of electric aircraft for UK regional flights and will not only look at the technological challenges for flight, but also implications for ground infrastructure, airline passengers and communities.
+Finally, NAPKIN will primarily focus on the potential of electric aircraft for UK regional flights and will not only look at the technological challenges for flight but also implications for ground infrastructure, airline passengers and communities.
 This will be led by Heathrow Airport in partnership with GKN Aerospace, Rolls Royce, Highlands & Islands Airports, Deloitte, Cranfield Aerospace Solutions, London City Airport, Southampton University, University College London and Cranfield University.